 FRIDAY, MAY 15

 ■ A naked-eye Venus challenge!
-All week, the large, thin crescent of Venus is easy to discern with a small telescope or even good, steadily braced binoculars.
+All week in twilight, the large, thin crescent of Venus is easy to discern with a small telescope or even good, steadily braced binoculars.

-You may improve your chances by sighting through a clean, round hole in a stiff piece of paper 1 mm or 2 mm in diameter (try both).
-This will mask out optical aberrations that are common away from the center of your eye's cornea and lens.
+You may improve your chances by sighting through a clean, round hole in a stiff piece of paper 1 mm, 2mm, or 3mm in diameter (try then all).
+This will mask out optical aberrations that are common away from the centers of your eye's cornea and lens.

 At the end of our path a liquescent